Group Social Rides

 For further information email: firstname.lastname@example.org

-We are pleased to offer to our members free no-drop group rides. [sessions currently suspended] An opportunity to meet up socially with fellow club members - these are not coached sessions and are run by Ride Leaders.
+We are pleased to offer to our members free no-drop group rides.
+Resumed as advertised with Covid 19 restrictions in place.
+An opportunity to meet up socially with fellow club members - these are not coached sessions and are run by Ride Leaders.
 Juniors - 15 to 18 years - are very welcome, but need to check first with their coach.
 Due to safeguarding issues, riders under 18 must be accompanied by a parent/guardian (who must also be a club member) throughout the ride.

 All riders ride at their own risk.
 There is a strict policy of no helmet, no ride.